jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9a-physiocrats.md

 - to replace to him all of his original expences together with ordinary profits, within a reasonable time.
 - to replace to him annually all of his annual expences, together with ordinary profits.

-Those two sorts of expences are the two capitals which the farmer employs in cultivation.
+Those 2 sorts of expences are the 2 capitals which the farmer employs in cultivation.

 Unless they are regularly restored to him with a reasonable profit, he cannot continue his employment on a level with other employments.

 From a regard to his own interest, he must desert it as soon as possible and seek some other employment.

 The produce of land needed to enable the farmer to continue his business should be considered as a fund sacred to cultivation.

 If the landlord violates this fund, he reduces the produce of his own land.